zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create.md

 ## Introduction

-This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate Deployment.
+This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate Deployment and register databases.

 Estimated Lab Time: 5 minutes